We are glad to present the 10 winner projects of the Inequality Challenge:

 Ways of implementation: The project will use a combined approach to improve local waste management: crowdsourcing meets local economic development.
 It creates a win-set between local government and its citizens by enhancing the quality of service delivery, creating employment, boosting the local economy and improving social inclusion.
 A competition, which will be judged by an official committee, will be held to choose the best ideas on how to generate income from waste recycling.
 In a second step, the winning ideas will be implemented in coordination with local authorities, women’s cooperatives and the target group so that they contribute to the quality of local waste management.

 Improving the Accessibility of TVET Schools in Mongolia

 Cooperative Vocational Training in the Mineral Resource Sector Project, GIZ Mongolia

-Challenge: Out of Mongolia’s 3 million inhabitants, around 100,000 live with some type of disability.
-One third of them live in the capital Ulaanbaatar which also has the only Technical and Vocational Education and Training (TVET) school that provides programmes to People with Disabilities (PwD).
-The other 85 TVET schools do not provide such programmes or are accessible for PwD.
-Due to lack of accessible buildings of TVET schools, the majority of PwD currently do not have proper access to formal quality TVET and as a result, they do not benefit from employment opportunities in Mongolia.
+Challenge: Of Mongolia’s three million inhabitants, over 100,000 live with some type of disability.
+One-third of them live in the capital Ulaanbaatar, which also hosts the only Technical and Vocational Education and Training (TVET) school that provides courses to people with disabilities.
+The remaining 85 vocational schools in the country do not cater to those with disabilities, nor are their premises accessible for people with disabilities.
+Thus, the majority of people with disabilities do not currently have satisfactory access to formal quality vocational education.

 Target Group: The project targets (young) people with disabilities.
-Additional beneficiaries are university and TVET students from the construction sector as well as unemployed citizens who will improve their employability through increased practical skills in the process of construction and renovation of accessible measures.
+Additional beneficiaries are: university and vocational students from the construction sector, as well as unemployed Mongolians who will boost their employability by acquiring practical construction skills in the process of making the selected vocational schools accessible for all.